daydreamer17/daydreamer17/README.md

 * **Agent engineering & RAG**

 I enjoy turning research ideas into working systems and exploring how agents can **reason, act, and learn more effectively**.
+I will also start my internship at [A*STAR CFAR](https://www.a-star.edu.sg/cfar/home) as research intern,researching Agentic AI and RL!

 ### 🛠 Tech